 The manner in which we do the asana’s is referred to as hatha yoga in de West.

-At the moment you can choose 3 variations of hatha yoga at Yoga Hathi:
+At the moment you can choose 3 variations of yoga at Yoga Hathi:

-- Classical hatha yoga: we begin with a concentration exercise and light warming up.
-Followed by several preparatory poses and classical asanas.
-We conclude the class with a relaxation exercise.
-On average, we keep the poses for a bit longer than other yoga practises.
-In that way you’ll build strength and perseverance.
-Each week focusses on a different chakra; another part of the body.
-This keeps the classes interesting and versatile.
-One yoga class will be easier than another, because every body is different.
+- Yogasana: with the roots firmly in classic hatha yoga.
+We start with a concentration exercise and a light warm-up.
+Followed by a number of preparatory poses and classic asanas.
+We conclude with a relaxation exercise.
+We keep the asanas on average a little longer than with other forms of yoga.
+That way you build strength and stamina.
+Every week we focus on a different chakra; different part of the body.
+That keeps the classes interesting and varied.
+Sometimes it will be easier than other times, because every body is different.

 - Radical Relaxation: starts with about half an hour of asana’s to bring your attention inward.
 Yoga exercises inspired by yin and restorative yoga, so that your body and spirit, mind and senses can slowly switch off.
 And in the second part of the yoga class we do yoga nidra.
 Nidra means sleep.
 During yoga nidra you lie down, you set an intention, there’s a body scan, a connection of senses with feeling, a visualisation and a realisation (hopefully).
 An hour of yoga nidra represents about 4 hours of sleep.
 During this class you’ll make a good connection with your body, you sink deep into yourself and then connect well with your mind (intellect) to be able allow relaxation there also.

-- Spicy hatha yoga also called Le Spicyis funky, jazzy and rocks.
+- Spicy yogasana also called Le Spicyis funky, jazzy and rocks.
 We turn the music on and do the exercises partly in a flow.
 You might even sweat… This class is suitable for you if you have some experience with yoga and/or like a challenge.

 Some general remarks: